isomerpages/moe-nationaljc/pages/faq.md

 _All JH1 students experience the unique Co-curricular Activities for Exposure (CAFÉ) programme in their first year, where they will undergo the experiences of both Sports &amp; Games and Performing Arts CCAs.
 This will help them make an informed decision in their choice of CCA for their remaining JH years.
 Please note that there are no Uniformed Groups at NJC._&nbsp;&nbsp;&nbsp;

 _Students who are admitted via the DSA-Sec exercise must commit to their CCA of choice for four years.
 They may join another CCA in Senior High if they choose to._

+<i>JH1 students will experience the six Junior High Sports &amp; Games and nine Performing Arts CCAs during their Orientation week.
+This will help them make an informed decision in their choice of CCA for their remaining JH years.

+Only the 15 Junior High CCAs are opened to Junior High students and you can check them out at this <a href="/co-curricular-activities/overview/" rel="noopener noreferrer nofollow" target="_blank">link</a>.
+There are no Uniformed Groups at NJC.

+Students who are admitted via the DSA-Sec exercise through a CCA must commit to their CCA for four years.
+They may join another CCA in Senior High if they choose to. </i>

 **How many CCAs can students take up?**&nbsp;